mykhani/resume/README.md

-This might be due to the fact that I have always enjoyed writing documents in the markdown format and there is something about the process of transforming the raw commands and text into beautifully formatted documents that I find quite satisfying.
+This might be due to the fact that I have always enjoyed writing documents in the markdown format and there is something about the process of transforming the raw commands and text into beautifully formatted documents, that I find quite satisfying.
 So naturally, I found the Latex's workflow to be similar and equally enjoyable.

-Since this is my first ever document written in Latex, I have tried to keep it as simple as possible, by using minimum external packages.
+Since this is my first attempt at writing a document in Latex,written in Latex, I have tried to keep it as simple as possible, by using minimum external packages.

 # Compiling the Latex file